Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Pros of personal loans

 • Fixed monthly payments.
-Because personal loans have predictable repayment schedules with fixed payments, it can simplify your budgeting.
+Predictable repayment schedules with fixed payments can simplify your budgeting.

 • No need for collateral.
-Most personal loans are unsecured, requiring no collateral.
-However, the lending criteria might be more strict, and the interest rates might be higher than with a secured loan.
+Most personal loans are unsecured, meaning no collateral is required.
+However, the lending criteria might be stricter, and interest rates might be higher than with a secured loan.

 • Versatile use.
-The funds from a personal loan can be used for a variety of financial goals, from debt consolidation to home improvements to covering a cash shortfall.
+The funds can be used for a variety of financial goals, from debt consolidation to home improvements to covering a cash shortfall.

 • Higher loan amounts.
-Depending on the lender and what you qualify for, you can borrow up to $100,000.⁶
+Depending on the lender and your qualifications, you can often borrow up to $100,000.

 Cons of personal loans